Undecidability of the Spectral Gap (full version): Introduction

-Let $\spec H^{\Lambda(L)} := \{\lambda_0,\lambda_1,\dots\}$ denote the spectrum, i.e.\ the set of eigenvalues of $H^{\Lambda(L)}$ listed in increasing order $\lambda_0\leq\lambda_1\leq\ldots$.
-For clarity we will sometimes write the Hamiltonian in question as an argument of the eigenvalues. $\lambda_0(H^{\Lambda(L)})$ will be called \emph{ground state energy}, the corresponding eigenvector \emph{ground state} and a Hamiltonian $H^{\Lambda(L)}$ \emph{frustration-free} if its ground state energy is zero while all $h^{(i,j)},h_1^{(k)}$ are positive semi-definite.
-That is, a ground state of a frustration-free Hamiltonian minimises the energy of each interaction term individually.
+$H^{\Lambda(L)}$ is called \emph{frustration-free} if its ground state energy is zero while all $h^{(i,j)},h_1^{(k)}$ are positive semi-definite.
+That is, a ground state of a frustration-free Hamiltonian minimises the energy of each interaction term individually. $H^{\Lambda(L)}$ is called \textit{classical} if its defining interactions $h^{(i,j)},h_1^{(k)}$ are diagonal in a given product basis (e.g. the canonical one).